dragos-constantin-stoica/designeditor/README.md

 designeditor
 ============

-Couchdb _design documents editor
+Couchdb _design documents editor.

+Note this code uses parts or full code from:
+- codemirror
+- jquery

 Introduction
 ============

 This application was build to leverage the basic code editor that is built in CouchDB.
-We start using CouchDB in 2012 and we faced an infation of _design docs with associated views, list etc and the actual tool was no more answering to our needs so we build a tool that is simple, included in CouchDB and allows to manage _design docs globally.
+We started using CouchDB in 2012 and we faced an inflation of _design docs with associated views, list etc and the actual tool was no more answering to our needs so we build a tool that is simple, included in CouchDB and allows to manage _design docs globally.